 Our referral program allows users to recommend Exodus to others.
 We distribute referral program rewards in the form of USDC from our own account to a user's Exodus wallet.
-Before we send USDC to users, Securitize LLC ("Securitize") conducts a Know Your Customer ("KYC") review on the user in accordance with its KYC policies and procedures.
-As part of this KYC review, users must complete identity verification and respond to other informational requests from Securitize.
-Once Securitize completes it KYC process, a user's Securitize account is verified and users may then begin to receive any USDC referral rewards.
-Securitize continues to perform ongoing monitoring of account and transaction activity involving the user's Securitize account even after a user's account is verified in an effort to ensure that potentially suspicious activity is appropriately detected, and when appropriate, reported.
-Any referral rewards will automatically be sent to the user's Exodus wallet once per month so long as the user maintains an active Securitize account.
-Securitize's policies and procedures may result in a user's Securitize account being suspended if, for example, the user's Securitize account is flagged for suspicious activity.
-If a user does not have an active Securitize account, e.g., because its Securitize account is suspended, Exodus will not send referral rewards to that user.
+Before we send USDC to users, Exodus conducts a Know Your Customer ("KYC") review on the user in accordance with its KYC policies and procedures.
+As part of this KYC review, users must complete identity verification and OFAC screening via the Veriff online identity verification service that utilizes ComplyAdvantage's watchlist service.
+Users must also provide a wallet address that is screened by Chainalysis, an on-chain wallet screening service.
+Once a user is verified they may begin to receive any USDC referral rewards.
+ComplyAdvantage and Chainalysis continue to perform ongoing monitoring of account and transaction activity even after a user's account is verified in an effort to ensure that potentially suspicious activity is appropriately detected, and when appropriate, reported.
+Any referral rewards will automatically be sent to the user's Exodus wallet once per month.
+If a user's account is suspended by Exodus due to sanctions related issues or suspicious activity, Exodus will not send referral rewards to that user and will not permit them to participate in the program.